- How do Illinois courts decide child custody?

 Illinois courts do not favor mothers over fathers.
 Decisions are gender-neutral and based solely on the child’s best interests.

-Can Custody Orders Be Changed Later
+Can Child Custody Orders Be Modified Later

 Yes.